santiagossz/pypsark-api/README.md

 - [restaurants](http://localhost:5000/customer-top-restaurants)

 You may use an API platform like Insomia/Postman to make the GET requests and get the respective JSON files
+Note: Please verify the memory consumption of docker in your machine.
+As it will kill the spark process the restaurants endpoint if there is no enought memory.

 Testing
 Open the following link [localhost:8888](http://localhost:8888/)